openreview/openreview-expertise/README.md

 Because some of the libraries are specific to our operating system you would need to install these dependencies separately.
 We expect to improve this in the future.
 If you plan to use SPECTER, Multifacet-Recommender (MFR), SPECTER+MFR, SPECTER2+SciNCL with GPU you need to install [pytorch](https://pytorch.org/) by selecting the right configuration for your particular OS, otherwise, if you are only using the CPU, the current dependencies should be fine.

-If you plan to use GPU acceleration SPECTER / SPECTER+MFR, with the conda environment `affinity` active:
+If you plan to use GPU acceleration for SPECTER / SPECTER+MFR, with the venv active:
 ```
-conda install pytorch cudatoolkit=10.1 -c pytorch
-pip install -r requirements.txt
+pip install torch --index-url https://download.pytorch.org/whl/cu124
 pip install -I protobuf==3.20.1
-pip install numpy==1.24.4 --force-reinstall
 ```
 Pass the path to the cloned GitHub repository as `model_params.specter_dir`.

 If you plan to use Multifacet-Recommender / SPECTER+MFR, download the checkpoint files from [here](https://storage.googleapis.com/openreview-public/openreview-expertise/models-data/multifacet_recommender_data.tar.gz), extract it, and pass the paths:
 ```